Fiddle Leaf FigBack

-- Sap sucking pests like mealybugs, scale, mites and aphids – spray with eco-oil or eco-neem and ensure you have very good coverage.
+- Mealybugs, mites and aphids – spray with eco-oil or eco-neem and ensure you have very good coverage.
 For mites you could release our predatory mite, Pete, to eat up the problem mites without needing to spray.

 - Brown leaves – If the edges of the leaves start to brown and die back then it indicates a lack of water and/or humidity.
 Soft spots within the leaves or soft brown edges on the other hand can be from over watering and/or poor drainage.
 Adjust your watering accordingly.